imsushant12/AWS-Notes/19_AWS_S3_Replication.md

 - Provides logs for troubleshooting and auditing purposes

 ## Transfer Acceleration
-- It tackles the challenge of slow website loading times for users located far from the S3 bucket
+- It enables faster uploads and downloads of files to and from S3 buckets and tackles the challenge of slow website loading times for users located far from the S3 bucket
 - It uses Amazon CloudFront's global network of edge locations to significantly improve data transfer speeds
+- Working:
+  1. A file is uploaded to S3 bucket using a specially generated accelerated endpoint like: `https://<bucket-name>.s3-accelerate.amazonaws.com
+  `
+  2. The request is routed to the nearest CloudFront edge location
+  3. From there, AWS uses its optimized backbone network to move the file to the destination S3 bucket much faster than over the public internet
+- It is fully managed by AWS and it incurs additional charges compared to standard data transfer rates
 - If the website offers large file downloads (e.g., software, media files), faster transfer speeds are essential, Transfer Acceleration can significantly reduce download times
-- It incurs additional charges compared to standard data transfer rates
-- Can use Amazon CloudWatch to monitor the performance of S3 Transfer Acceleration and identify any potential issues
+- **Use Cases**:
+  - Global media companies transferring large video files
+  - SaaS applications syncing user data across continents
+  - Enterprises backing up large datasets to S3 from global branch offices